home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 ### Functions and filters to process raw data

-These functions are used to process raw value's in a `bytes` format to values in a native python type or vice-versa.
+These functions are used to process raw value's in a `bytes` format to values in a native Python type or vice-versa.
 The `pack` and `unpack` functions can also be use as a filter.
 The make use of the Python 3 `struct` library.
 See: https://docs.python.org/3/library/struct.html

 - Filter `value | pack(format_string)` will convert a native type to a `bytes` type object.
 This will call function `struct.pack(format_string, value)`.
 Returns `None` if an error occurs or the `format_string` is invalid.
 - Function `pack(value, format_string)` will convert a native type to a `bytes` type object.
 This will call function `struct.pack(format_string, value)`.
 Returns `None` if an error occurs or the `format_string` is invalid.
-- Filter `value | unpack(format_string, offset=0)` will try to convert a `bytes` object into a native python object.
+- Filter `value | unpack(format_string, offset=0)` will try to convert a `bytes` object into a native Python object.
 The `offset` parameter defines the offset position in bytes from the start of the input `bytes` based buffer.
 This will call function `struct.unpack_from(format_string, value, offset=offset)`.
 Returns `None` if an error occurs or the `format_string` is invalid.
-- Function `unpack(value, format_string, offset=0)` will try to convert a `bytes` object into a native python object.
+- Function `unpack(value, format_string, offset=0)` will try to convert a `bytes` object into a native Python object.
 The `offset` parameter defines the offset position in bytes from the start of the input `bytes` based buffer.
 This will call function `struct.unpack_from(format_string, value, offset=offset)`.
 Returns `None` if an error occurs or the `format_string` is invalid.

 {% raw %}